gavinhungry/Xposed-OnePlus-ReverseAlertSlider/README.md

 OnePlus-Xposed-ReverseAlertSlider
 =================================
 Xposed module to reverse the direction of the OnePlus 2 Alert Slider on OxygenOS.

-This module also disables the toast notification when moving the slider.
+This module also disables the slider toast notification, as well as the notification mode panel in the volume control popup.

 Build
 -----